 The general aims of care for a deafblind person are to:

-- preserve and maximise any remaining sight or hearing the person has – this could involve treating underlying conditions like cataracts, wearing glasses or using a hearing aid
+- preserve and maximise any remaining sight or hearing the person has – this could involve treating underlying conditions like cataracts, wearing glasses or using a hearing aid or implant

 - help retain or develop as much independence as possible – for example, by training the person to use a long cane, a guide dog or offering a communicator guide